Lyme disease: The dilution effect

-Chronic Lyme Disease
+Chronic Lyme disease

 The term "chronic Lyme disease" is controversial and not recognized in the medical literature, and most medical authorities advise against long-term antibiotic treatment for Lyme disease.
 Studies have shown that most people diagnosed with "chronic Lyme disease" either have no objective evidence of previous or current infection with B. burgdorferi or are people who should be classified as having post-treatment Lyme disease syndrome (PTLDS), which is defined as continuing or relapsing non-specific symptoms (such as fatigue, musculoskeletal pain, and cognitive complaints) in a person previously treated for Lyme disease.

-The 2008 documentary Under Our Skin is known for promoting controversial and unrecognized theories about "chronic Lyme disease".
+The 2008 documentary Under Our Skin promoted controversial and unrecognized theories about "chronic Lyme disease".

+Conspiracy theories about origins

+Prolific but unfounded conspiracy theories have alleged that Lyme disease was a biological weapon that originated in the Plum Island laboratory, which is near Old Lyme, Connecticut.
+A 2004 book entitled Lab 257: The Disturbing Story of the Government's Secret Plum Island Germ Laboratory fueled the conspiracy theories.
+Archived specimens show that Lyme disease was endemic well before the establishment of Plum Island laboratory.
+Additionally, Lyme disease was never a topic of research at Plum Island, according to the US Department of Homeland Security and Department of Agriculture.

+In 2024 and 2025, conspiracy theories about the origins of Lyme disease were further spread due to attention from Robert F. Kennedy Jr.

 Other animals

-Pets
+Dogs

 Prevention of Lyme disease is an important step in keeping dogs safe in endemic areas.
 Prevention education and a number of preventive measures are available.
-First, for dog owners who live near or who often frequent tick-infested areas, routine vaccinations of their dogs is an important step.
+First, for dog owners who live near or visit tick-infested areas, routine vaccinations of their dogs are an important step.

 Another crucial preventive measure is the use of persistent acaricides, such as topical repellents or pesticides that contain triazapentadienes (Amitraz), phenylpyrazoles (Fipronil), or permethrin (pyrethroids).
 These acaricides target primarily the adult stages of Lyme-carrying ticks and reduce the number of reproductively active ticks in the environment.
 Formulations of these ingredients are available in a variety of topical forms, including spot-ons, sprays, powders, impregnated collars, solutions, and shampoos.

-Examination of a dog for ticks after being in a tick-infested area is an important precautionary measure to take in the prevention of Lyme disease.
+Examining a dog for ticks after visiting a tick-infested area is an important precautionary measure to prevent Lyme disease.
 Key spots to examine include the head, neck, and ears.

-In dogs, a serious long-term prognosis may result in glomerular disease, which is a category of kidney damage that may cause chronic kidney disease.
+In dogs, a serious long-term prognosis may result in glomerular disease, a category of kidney damage that may cause chronic kidney disease.
 Dogs may also experience chronic joint disease if the disease is left untreated.
 However, the majority of cases of Lyme disease in dogs result in complete recovery with, and sometimes without, treatment with antibiotics.
 In rare cases, Lyme disease can be fatal to both humans and dogs.